please ask me to

 distant are cloudy unaided having

-body wants to eat I wait for the latest
+made so much that nobody wants to eat I wait for the latest

 historic storm and the